 Talk to your vet and establish insulin levels and how they correlate to blood sugar readings for your dog.

 Diabetic dogs who vomit after eating will generally require between 25% to 50% of their usual insulin injection.

-14. Supplementing the diabetic dog’s diet
+14. Supplementing the Diabetic Dog’s Diet

-These supplements are best when given at mealtimes and include L-carnitine, chromium, omega-3 fatty acids, cranberry extract, probiotics, and digestive enzymes.
+These supplements are best when given at mealtimes and include a certain group of nutrients: L-carnitine, chromium, omega-3 fatty acids, cranberry extract, probiotics, and digestive enzymes.

-You must also record any supplements with your vet since some supplements can influence the effectiveness of medications or even interact with medications your pet could be taking.
+You must also record any supplements with your vet since some of them can influence the effectiveness of medications or even interact with medications your pet could be taking.